Wednesday, July 13, 2016 4.05PM/ Wema Bank Plc/ Press Release

-Fitch Ratings, a global leader in credit ratings and research has affirmed the Long-term National Rating of Wema Bank at (BBB-).
-This is reflective of the Bank’s stable outlook and viability, in spite of the continued headwinds facing the country.
+Fitch Ratings, a global leader in credit ratings and research, has affirmed the Long-term National Rating (Wema) at (BBB-) to reflect the improvement in creditworthiness over time relative to the best credits in Nigeria.

-The Long-term Issuer Default Ratings (IDR) of Wema Bank remains Stable at (B-), as the rating continues to be driven by Wema’s Viability Ratings (VR).
-Wema Bank does not expect any material change in its intrinsic creditworthiness.
+The Long-term Issuer Default Ratings (IDR) of Wema remains on Stable Outlook as the rating is driven by its Viability Ratings (VR) and there is no expectation of any material change in the Bank’s intrinsic creditworthiness.

-Wema Bank’s strengths, which underpins its long and short-term ratings, include its strong risk management culture, low Non- Performing Loans (NPL) exposure, satisfactory liquidity levels and its limited exposure to FX related assets and liabilities.
-The Bank’s affirmed rating further reinforces its resolve to remain a smarter Bank, driven by expertise, excellence and efficiency – the strategic focus of the Bank.
+Wema Bank’s strengths, which underpin its long- and short-term ratings, include its strong risk management culture, low NPL exposure and good liquidity levels.
+The bank’s affirmed rating further reinforces its resolve to remain a smarter and efficient Bank.